nus-cs2103-AY1617S1/addressbook-level4/src/test/data/ManualTesting/TestScript.md

 Expected Output: `Your task list has been cleared!`

 #### Undo clear
-N.B.: This test is just to restore the cleared task list; should be performed immediately after clear command.
+N.B.: This test is just to restore the cleared task list; should be performed immediately after clear command. <br>
 Command: `undo` <br>
 Expected Output: `Your previous action has been undone.`